 One of the more common repetitive behaviours is fur pulling.
 Fur pulling is not necessarily a sign of psychological distress, however.
 It can also be caused by fleas, mites, allergies to food or airborne substances, skin infections, or other medical disorders.
-When cats pull out chunks of fur as a result of anxiety, the condition is called psychogenic alopecia.
+When cats pull out chunks of fur due to anxiety, the condition is called psychogenic alopecia.

 Like fur pulling, excessive grooming or licking may be caused by parasites, allergies, or infections.
 Cats will often lick a spot obsessively if it’s itchy or painful, so this behaviour can also indicate a medical problem such as an abscess under the skin.
 A cat that is pulling out his fur or grooming obsessively should be brought to a veterinarian to rule out medical problems and parasite infestation before treating the behaviour as a sign of psychological distress.

-Cats suck on fabric, wool, or their owners’ fingers or earlobes as a self-comforting behaviour, similar to a toddler sucking his thumb.
-Such cats may also suck on their own paws or tails.
-These behaviours occur most often in cats that have been weaned too early.
-In most cases, the behaviour is harmless, though if there are other signs of distress, a visit to the veterinarian is recommended.
+Cats suck on fabric, wool, their owners’ fingers or earlobes, or their own paws or tails as a self-comforting behaviour, similar to a toddler sucking his thumb.
+These behaviours occur most often in cats that were weaned too early.
+In most cases, the behaviour is harmless, but if there are other signs of distress, a visit to the veterinarian is recommended.

 A cat that is anxious or depressed may cease to eat, drink, or groom.
 However, cats may stop eating for reasons other than distress or illness, such as being run off the food bowl by another pet or not wanting to eat because the food is in a noisy, high-traffic area of the house.

-Because failure to eat, drink, or groom may be signs of a serious medical problem, a visit to the veterinarian should be made to rule out medical conditions before assuming that the cause is psychological.
+Because failure to eat, drink, or groom can be signs of a serious medical problem, consult a veterinarian to rule out medical conditions before assuming the cause is psychological.
 Cats that stop drinking should receive medical care quickly, as they can become dangerously dehydrated in as little as 12 hours.